 Our communities must ACT because:

-- One in nine people age 65 and older has Alzheimer's disease.
+- One in ten people age 65 and older has Alzheimer's disease.

-- About one-third of people age 85 and older have Alzheimer's disease.
+- About 32% of people age 85 and older have Alzheimer's disease.

 - The annual number of new cases of Alzheimer’s and other dementias over age 65 is projected to triple by 2050.

-- Young onset Alzheimer’s, occurring in people under age 65, is also on the rise.
+- Younger onset Alzheimer’s, occurring in people under age 65, is also on the rise.

 - Older African-Americans and Hispanics are proportionately more likely than older whites to have Alzheimer's disease and other dementias.

 As more and more Minnesotans live with Alzheimer’s disease and other dementias, the costs and challenges can be overwhelming for them, their families, our communities and our state.